wur-bioinformatics/introduction-to-bioinformatics/week1.md

 The translation process, where ribosomes with tRNA molecules "read" codons on the mRNA using anticodons, which then get translated into their corresponding amino acids.
 These amino acids are linked together by peptide bonds to form a polypeptide chain.
 :::
-%#% Figure translation missing original source, replace image? - Made figure description more descriptive.
+%#% Figure translation original source has been removed, replace image?
 :::{seealso}
 The details of transcription and translation differ between prokaryotes and eukaryotes.
 You can look up Chapters 15 and 16 of [Biology 2e](https://openstax.org/details/books/biology-2e) to learn more.
 :::